Why Indexed Universal Life Insurance Might Be New 401(k)?

 2. Complexity: IUL policies can be complex and difficult to understand, especially compared to more straightforward investment options like a 401(k).
 It’s important to fully understand the terms and conditions before purchasing a policy.

-3. Market Risk: While IUL policies offer a level of protection against market downturns, the cash value growth is still linked to the performance of a stock market index.
+3. Market Risk: While IUL policies offer a level of protection against market downturns, cash value growth is still linked to the performance of a stock market index.
 This means there is some level of investment risk involved.

 4. Potential for Lower Returns: In certain market conditions, the returns on an IUL policy may be lower than those of other investment options.
 It’s important to consider your risk tolerance and investment goals when evaluating an IUL policy.